ankitrajput77/ankitrajput77/README.md

 -Skills that I'm learning in Data Science Journey
 1. SQL, MongoDB
+2. c, c++
-2. Python
+3. Python
-3. Data Structure and Algorithm
+4. Data Structure and Algorithm
-4. Machine learning Algorithms
+5. Machine learning Algorithms
-5. Deep Learning
+6. Deep Learning
-6. Feature engineering
+7. Feature engineering
-7. Prob. and Stats
+8. Prob. and Stats
 and many more ...

 ## 📫 How to Reach Me